tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * For loops should be used when you want a process to run _n_ number of times.

-  * For example, when you want to execute a decision or behavior for each number in a range, you would use a for loop: you know you have _n_ number of items, and you want a behavior executed for each item.
+  * For example, when you want to execute a decision or behaviour for each number in a range, you would use a for loop: you know you have _n_ number of items, and you want a behaviour executed for each item.

   * For loops should be used if you know a process needs to be executed a specific number of times.